TV Duty of Care

 Understanding the potential mental health issues is key in getting the right contestants

-Using my own genre-customised Psychometric testing, I offer a full Duty of Care package from initial assessment, through robust welfare and support and a range of aftercare processes, via Zoom or in person.
+Using our own genre-customised Psychometric testing, we offer a full Duty of Care.
+Matchmaking and group dynamic package from initial assessment, through robust welfare and support and a range of aftercare processes, via Zoom or in person.

 • Use both standardised and customised psychological evaluations and tools to assess the suitability of each contestant to the show in question.